taoteg/the-works/README.md

 ...
 ```

-Once the tag is generated for the commit, be sure and enter it into the project.structure.md files under the correct project module (reviews/reviews.md, submissions/submissions.md, publications/publications.md).
+Once the tag is generated for the commit, be sure and enter it into the project.structure.md files under the correct module (reviews/reviews.md, submissions/submissions.md, publications/publications.md).

 ## Analytics